Ubisense/smartspace.logview/README.md

 ## Simple Usage

-The constructor takes a single arument which can be either:
+The constructor takes a single argument which can be either:
 * Missing, in which case the class connects to the authenticated hub, and the user must be logged in to the SmartSpace web site.
 The user must be a member of the System.Web.LogViewer role.
 * A boolean, in which case true means to connect to the anonymous hub, which does not authenticate the user.
 The anonymous user must be a member of the System.Web.LogViewer role.
 If false, uses the authenticated hub.
 * A string, in which case this is the URL of the hub to which LogView will connect.